Trysth – Soulchambers

 Want something new on your library?
 Check out this post-metal album from Bulgaria!

-The tracks that stand out the most to me are “Descend, Spine Of Snakes and Weeping Orbits”.
-Not that I’m not into long songs, I’m a big ambient fan, but I don’t think Trysth have mastered their use of repetition and subtleties thus far.
-They’ve got lost along the way, but they are lucky their path isn’t over yet.
+The tracks that stand out the most for me are “Descend”, “Spine Of Snakes” and “Weeping Orbits”.
+Not that I don’t like long songs, I’m a big ambient fan, but I don’t think Trysth have mastered the use of repetition and subtlety yet.
+They’ve lost their way, but they’re lucky their journey isn’t over yet.